Homemade Wet Dog Food: 15 Moisture-Rich Recipes Your Dog Will Love

 4

-Combine shredded chicken, sweet potato, green beans, carrots, and pumpkin puree in a large bowl.
+Combine chicken, sweet potato, green beans, carrots, and pumpkin puree.

 5

-Gradually stir in reserved broth until the mixture reaches your desired wet consistency.
+Add reserved broth gradually until the desired wet consistency is reached.

 6

-Cool completely before adding fish oil and supplements — add these per serving only.
+Cool completely.
+Add fish oil and supplements per serving.

-💧 Hydration tip: Add extra broth per serving for dogs that need more hydration — this recipe scales up easily without affecting balance.
+💧 Consistency tip: Add more broth per serving for dogs that need extra hydration — the recipe scales up easily.

 Recipe 2: Ground Beef and Bone Broth Stew